 A recent merge of Stadsschouwburg Amsterdam and Toneelgroep Amsterdam into the Internationaal Theater Amsterdam, led by world-renowned Belgian director Ivo Van Hove, is sure to bring a greater focus on international productions.
 Before they merged, both were highly regarded for their quality productions melding the traditional with innovative performances, which can only mean a strengthening as they join forces and continue to develop an international standing.
 Check their website for English-language shows and selected performances with surtitles.

 The Melkweg is a well-regarded and much-loved music venue in the heart of Amsterdam, but what’s not as widely known is that it also houses the Melkweg Theatre.
 Working with established actors and directors with an innovative outlook, the theatre presents dynamic and fresh performances featuring new and seasoned talent.
 If experimental and alternative theatre is your scene, then taking in a show at the Melkweg may be a gamble that pays off.
 While many productions are in Dutch, there are also performances in English.
 Best to check their website before booking.

 Is comedy more your thing?
-Head to Boom Chicago in Amsterdam for exhilarating performances, sharp writing and quick wit.
-Celebrating 25 years in 2018, Boom Chicago presents improv comedy and theatre to an English-speaking audience.
+Head to Boom Chicago in Amsterdam for exhilarating performances, sharp writing and quick wit catering to an English-speaking audience.
 The regular long-form improvisation session, Sunday Night Live, features one-off performances centred around a theme where scenes, stories and songs change from week to week.
 The laughs don’t stop there, they also fuse funny stuff with music and politics with international comedians taking the stage throughout the year.